republik/plattform/src/components/Chart/Bars.docs.md

 ## Dark Colors

-Maybe you've noticed the `colorMapDark` above.
+Maybe you've noticed the `colorDarkMapping` above.
 It can be used to switch out colors when in dark mode.
 This is how it looks when forced into dark:

 ```react|dark
 <ColorContextProvider colorSchemeKey='dark'>